There are many reasons a person may experience anxiety. Learning how to manage stress and relaxation techniques may help them cope.

 - tense muscles

-- numbness or “pins and needles” in arms, hands, or legs
+- numbness or tingling in the arms, hands, or legs

 - sweating or flushing

 - a churning feeling in the stomach

 - arrhythmia and heart palpitations